marcelmalewski/focus-timer-tracker/FocusTimeTracker/README.md

 2. Development Proxy

 ## Before coding
+1. Set prettier.
+In Intellij you can just set "Automatic Prettier configuration".

 ### Running the Local Backend with IntelliJ
 To start the application, execute `application bootRun` from the Gradle panel, using the variables specified in the `.env` file.